Worldpay/worldpay-woocommerce/README.md

 Template form
 Card on file
 3DS
-Authroize only or capture option
+Authorize only or capture option
 PayPal
 Giropay
 Webhooks